WavingSketch/Waving-Sketch/README.md

 ## Introduction

-In high-speed data streams, frequent items refer to items whose number of appearances exceeds a predefined threshold.
-Finding frequent items is a classic and critical problem in many applications, and unbiased estimation is an important aspect of this problem.
-However, existing algorithms which can achieve unbiased estimation suffer from poor accuracy.
-In this paper, we propose a new algorithm, WavingSketch, which is more accurate than existing unbiased algorithms while achieving unbiasedness.
-WavingSketch is also generic, and we show how it can be applied to three other different applications: finding heavy changes, finding persistent items, and finding Super-Spreaders.
-We prove its unbiasedness and a much lower error compared with the state-of-the-art technique, Unbiased SpaceSaving.
-Our experimental results show that, compared with Unbiased SpaceSaving, WavingSketch increases the insertion throughput by 4.50 times in average and decreases the error to up to 9 * 10^6 times (66 times in average) in finding frequent items.
-For other applications, WavingSketch can also decrease the error to up to 56 times.
+Finding top-k items in data streams is a fundamental problem in data mining.
+Existing algorithms that can achieve unbiased estimation suffer from poor accuracy.
+In this paper, we propose a new sketch, WavingSketch, which is much more accurate than existing unbiased algorithms.
+WavingSketch is generic, and we show how it can be applied to four applications: finding top-k frequent items, finding top-k heavy changes, finding top-k persistent items, and finding top-k Super-Spreaders.
+We theoretically prove that WavingSketch can provide unbiased estimation, and then give an error bound of our algorithm.
+Our experimental results show that, compared with the state-of-the-art, WavingSketch has 6 times higher insertion speed and at least 1000 times lower error rate in finding frequent items when memory size is tight.
+For other applications, WavingSketch also achieves higher accuracy and faster insertion speed.
+All related codes are open-sourced and available at Github.

-## Descriptions
+## About this repo

+- `Waving` contains codes of WavingSketch (including Multi-Counter WavingSketch) and the algorithms we compared with in the four tasks.

-We provide the source codes of WavingSketch and the algorithms we compared with in the task of finding frequent items in `./src`.
-We also provide the source codes for the specific version of WavingSketch and the algorithms we compared with in the three applications in `./src`, respectively.
+- `SIMD` contains codes of WavingSketch (including Multi-Counter WavingSketch) and the related algortihms implemented using SIMD optimization in the task of finding frequent items.
+It also contains the codes of our compression and expansion experiments.

+- `Flink` contains codes of WavingSketch implemented on top of Apache Flink and a sample dataset used in Flink experiments.

+- More details can be found in the folders.